Nicholas Moore was appointed Chair of the FRAA on 15 September 2021 and will serve a five‑year term.

 Earlier in his career, Craig worked in equity research at JBWere, and subsequently held roles including Chief Operating Officer, Chief Executive Officer and Executive Chairman of Goldman Sachs JBWere.

-Craig is the President of the Geelong Football Club Limited, a Board Director of Transurban Co Ltd and Australian Foundation Investment Company Limited, and a Governor of The Ian Potter Foundation.
+Craig is the President of the Geelong Football Club Limited, Chairman of Transurban Co Ltd, Board Director of the Australian Foundation Investment Company Limited, and a Governor of The Ian Potter Foundation.

 Craig graduated with a Bachelor of Commerce from the University of Melbourne in 1981.
 He completed the Advanced Management Program at Wharton University in 2001, and is both a Senior Fellow of the Financial Services Institute of Australasia and a Chartered Accountant.